Thinking that the college of one's choice is not affordable; looking only at the sticker price of a college.

 Not realizing that financial information you submit is confidential.

 Failing to sign the FAFSA.
-(Can use a PIN to file electronically.)
+(Can use a FSA ID to file electronically.)

 Using incomplete or incorrect information on the FAFSA.